course-dprep/animation-imdb-ratings-analysis/src/data-preparation/README.md

 `averageRating`, `numVotes`.
 To ensure proper data handling, the variables `startYear` and `runtimeMinutes` were converted from character to numeric format.

+Initially, the file **raw_basics** consists of 9 variables and 724580 observations, while the **raw_ratings** consists of 3 variables and 1609173 observations.
+These variables are summarised in the table below.

 ---

 #### **4_handling_missing_values.R**

+Of the movies in this data set, 334.916, have a rating record and 389.664 have missing rating fields, which is logical with a left join.

 The inspection of the dataset revealed  missing values ("na"") in `startYear`, `runtimeMinutes`, `averageRating` and `numVotes`.
 These missing values were imputed through an accurate